 What is Blepharoplasty?

 Available at The Plastic Surgery Center of Nashville in Tennessee, blepharoplasty (also known as eyelid surgery) is a procedure that removes fat, excess skin, and muscle from the upper and lower eyelids.
 A blepharoplasty can correct drooping eyelids and puffy bags under the eyes, providing a more youthful and rejuvenated appearance.
-Eyelid surgery is sometimes combined with a forehead lift to correct sagging eyebrows or laser resurfacing to reduce crow’s feet and other wrinkles around the eyes.
-BOTOX® Cosmetic injections and chemical peels are also excellent adjuncts to eyelid surgery.
+Eyelid surgery is sometimes combined with a forehead lift to correct sagging eyebrows or laser resurfacing to reduce crow’s feet and other wrinkles around the eyes. ® Cosmetic injections and chemical peels are also excellent adjuncts to eyelid surgery.